A trip to Oahu is truly not complete without a visit to the majestic North Shore.

 While swimming at the waterfall is totally allowed, the status of swimming changes throughout the day depending on the weather.
 All guests who would like to experience a swim at the falls are required to wear a life vest, which is included in your admission fee.

-Waimea Bay Beach Park is one of the most beautiful beaches on the North Shore.
-It’s also a perfect place to visit with the whole family after your adventures in Waimea Valley.
+Waimea Bay Beach Park is one of the prettiest beaches on the North Shore.
+It’s also a perfect place to visit after your adventures in Waimea Valley.

-During the summer months, visitors can do all sorts of things, including snorkeling, swimming, boogie boarding, or even surfing.
+During the summer months, you can do all sorts of things here, including snorkeling, swimming, boogie boarding, or even surfing.

-Looking to snorkel during your beach time too?
-Waimea Bay is a wonderful place to do that.
+Looking for a place to snorkel on your day trip?
+If your visit falls within the summer months, Waimea Bay is a wonderful place to do that.
 While the waters here are rough in winter, Waimea Bay can be as calm as a swimming pool on summer days, meaning lots of great snorkeling opportunities.

 In fact, the bay is part of the Pūpūkea Marine Life Conservation District, which means that the amount of fishing is limited, protecting the local aquatic life.

-There are no snorkel rentals available at Waimea Bay, so if you want to snorkel, you must bring your own snorkeling set.
+There are no snorkel rentals available at Waimea Bay, so if you want to snorkel, you’ve gotta bring your own snorkeling set.
+We recommend the Hanalei Anti-Fog 4-Piece Snorkeling Set.

-BOOK THE TOUR HERE10.
-Winter Months: Watch the surfers at Bonzai Pipeline
+11. Watch the surfers at Bonzai Pipeline (Winter Months)

 Ever heard of the Banzai Pipeline?
 It’s majorly famous in the surfing world.